-- connect the control panel to the computer; - start the DLOAD10 program in the computer and select the number of communication port (COM); - open the menu "Communication" and select the "RS-232" item, and then "Local connection with..." (select the CA-6 control panel); - select the service mode in the control panel and start the FS112 function.
+- connect the control panel to the computer with the special cable (see: INSTALLER MANUAL, chapter: DESCRIPTION OF CONTROL PANEL MAIN BOARD, description of the RJ socket); - start the DLOAD10 program in the computer and select the number of communication port (COM); - open the menu "Communication" and select the "RS-232" item, and then "Local connection with..." (select the CA-6 control panel); - select the service mode in the control panel and start the FS112 function.